Joseph A Bockerstette, Partner

 I have been a management consultant for most of my career, starting as an entry-level consultant for Main Hurdman (acquired by KPMG) and then moving over to Coopers and Lybrand (Now PwC) for 10 years, where I became a Partner.
 Even though I left consulting for about 15 years, I continued to serve in consultative roles as a private equity owner and angel investor.
 I have found that once a consultant, always a consultant, and I assess business opportunities through a consulting professional’s lens.
 Because of this, I have come to rely on lessons learned to quickly evaluate business problems and opportunities.

-When I joined Business Enterprise Mapping as a Partner in 2013, I reentered the professional services firm environment and have often applied my previous consulting experiences to my current position.
-I offer these thoughts based on my own experience from 35 years of client service.
+When I joined Business Enterprise Mapping as a Partner in 2013, I reentered the professional services firm environment and have often applied previous consulting experiences to my current position.
+I offer these thoughts based on my own experience from 35 years serving a wide variety of clients.

 10 Lessons Learned in Consulting